VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/11 String Part 02/07 Exercises/L1-01-Is-Less-Than-65-Characters/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "myRandomNumbers" with integer array value
+By default declare a variable as "courseDescription" with String value

-In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"

-Print the myResult array
+Check wether the total character count of courseDescription is less than 65

+Print the "Less than 65" if courseDescription count is less tha 65 else print "Not less than 65"

 ## Rules
-* Get all the numbers in the array that are multiples of 3. eg : 3, 6, 9,..,
+* Get the count of courseDescription
+* If less than 65
+    * Print "Less than 65"
+* If greater than or equal to 65
+    * Print "Not less than 65"

 ## Manditory Steps